 Psychological wounds and long-term negative consequences arise from such intangibles as a parent’s being unempathic, unavailable, or even unwholesomely close to a vulnerable child.

 Some traumas, especially those in primary human relationships, are so subtle you could be in the room when they were happening and not even know they were happening.

 These traumas are the subtle, non-material relationship traumas I call non-physical, attachment Chronic Covert Traumas (naCCTs).

 Chronic covert traumas in childhood and the Post Traumatic Stress Disorder (PTSD) symptoms arising from them are implicated in significant adult mental health problems, including:

-- Addictive disorders such as overeating, cigarette smoking
+- Addictive disorders such as overeating, cigarette smoking, drug and alcohol use

 - Physical problems such as chronic pain

 - Relationship problems such as codependence, shyness, feeling lonely

 - Borderline personality disorder, dissociative Identity disorder, Post Traumatic Stress Disorder